docupike/docs/docs/user/imports/csv.md

 ## Step #6

 The last step displays a `preview` of the import mapping.
 If everything is in order you can `start the import`.
-Otherwise you can go back and change the neccessary settings.
+Otherwise you can go back and change the necessary settings.